bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

     - Sailing east to Arilon (coastal city west of Glennroch).
   - [ ] Inform Bran of the deed
   - [ ] Got a letter
-    > “Steward Ryze, here are the tools requested.
+    > "Steward Ryze, here are the tools requested.
 As always, a pleasure doing
     > business with you.
 P.S.
 Some pirates came to Whiteridge that I believe
     > found an old friend of yours, unfortunately they ran afoul of the guards
-    > and haven’t returned.
+    > and haven't returned.
 I will keep you updated with anything more I hear
-    > about them”
+    > about them"
     >
-    > Ellsebelle Magmahide
+    > \- Ellsebelle Magmahide
 - [x] Bounty from Crowly on the Captain of "The Raging Dragon", paid by captain Graken.
   - [x] Deliver the bounty to captain Graken.